haiyangLab/Trans-Driver/README.md

 ./program/evaluations.R
 ./program/fea_imports.R
 ```
 Trans-Driver's model implementation is based on Pytorch. its dependency packages are: Python (3.7.10), PyTorch (1.8.1), NumPy (1.19.5), Pandas (1.2.4), Keras (2.4.3), Scipy(1.6.2).
 The operating system is windows10.
-The CPU is Intel Core i5-10400 (2.90 GHz), and the GPU is NVIDIA GeForce GTX 1650 Ti.
+The CPU is an Intel Xeon Platinum 8255C (2.50 GHz), and the GPU is NVIDIA GeForce RTX 3090.